UweKeim/ZetaIpc/README.md

 - The web server is included inside the ZetaIpc.dll, no need to ship additional DLLs.
 - Also available as a [NuGet package](https://www.nuget.org/packages/ZetaIpc).
+- I'm using this library in our (Test and Requirments Management application)(http://www.zeta-test.com).